 This interface is exposed by the SNEW Client to SNEW Enabled Device Applications running on the device, according to their specific needs and permissions.
 As such, SNEW-4 represents a Device API to support SNEW Enabled Device Application access and manage user information with SNEW Client.

-Informational Note: The technical definition of SNEW-4 interface is postponed to a future release.

 Modify section 7.4

 7.4 SNEW-4

-The interface definition of SNEW-4 is postponed to a future release and is not in the scope of SNeW 1.0.
+SNEW-4 interface is a Web-based interface locally exposed on the device that exposes SNEW Client capabilities.

+Editor’s note: TBD the detailed specification of the SNEW-4 interface.